Your Shopping Cart

 Founded in 1905 by Hans Wilsdorf, Rolex is today the most globally recognized Swiss luxury watch brand, one of the leading innovators in the watch industry from the 20th Century to today, and the maker of some of the most popular and coveted watch models in the world, from gents’ classics like the Datejust and Day-Date to sport-luxury icons like the Submariner, Daytona, and GMT-Master.
 As one might expect with such a horological pedigree, Rolex watches have also become some of the most valuable watches on the secondary and auction markets, with the most elite and exclusive pieces selling for $1 million or more.
-Acknowledging that the watch market is dynamic and the list will be fluid, here we count down the 10 most expensive Rolex watches sold at auction as of June 2024.
+(Disclaimer: obviously, for the most avid and well-connected Rolex customers, it is the legendary “off-catalog” models — like the "Rainbow Daytona" pictured above — that both project the most mythical aura of exclusivity and command the most stratospheric prices.
+The problem with accurately reporting on which of them is really the “Most Expensive” is built into their rarity: such models change hands without an actual MSRP ever being declared publicly, and whatever that original purchase price is, it could change either upward or (rarely, of course) downward when the piece is hypothetically resold on the secondary market, or at auction.
+So, for the sake of accuracy, in the first section we’re going to spotlight the most expensive version among four of Rolex ‘s most popular product families, and follow that up with a countdown of the top 10 most expensive Rolex watches sold at auction.
+All prices are current as of June 20, 2025.)

 This watch was once part of the collection of legendary musician Eric Clapton, who, it turns out, is also a very serious wristwatch aficionado.
 Auctioned alongside the rest of the Clapton collection in 2019, this “Oyster Albino” version of the storied Cosmograph Daytona 6263 chronograph is one of only four that are believed to exist, and derives its name from the silvery-white color of both the dial and subdials, all framed by a contrasting black bakelite bezel with the model’s familiar tachymeter scale engraving.
 On most examples of this reference, the subdials are also in a contrasting black color.
 The watch traces its origin to 1971 and contains the manually wound Valjoux 72-based Caliber 727.